nikolajRoager/traffic_simulation/design_documents/branches_and_versions/drive_vehicle.md

 The roads has a function for getting the first and last vehicle, or the vehicle in front or behind a particular location.

+PROBLEMS IN CURRENT IMPLEMENTATION
 The Roads, Cars and CityNetwork should share a reference to current simulation time, replace all the many "time" arguments with that

+TEST WHAT HAPPENS WHEN YOU CHANGE THE KEY THINGS GET SORTED BY, CAN WE GET THE NEXT OR PREV ELEMENT IF THE CARS MOVE OFF-SCREEN.
+IF NOT, STD::SETS SHOULD NOT BE USED

+NO THIS DOES NOT WORK, THE POSITION SHOULD NOT BE USED AS A BASIS FOR AN STD::SET, THE STANDARD DOES NOT GUARANTEE DEFINED BEHAVIOR

 Tests:
 Create a car, verify that all stats are set correctly